 Furthermore, some of the press that I’ve received hasn’t been very nice

 The article in the Daily Mail definitely didn’t paint me in a good light.
 They indicated that I was being irresponsible and putting my daughter at risk.
 Sadly, I think that even if you were perfect the Daily Mail would find a way to paint a negative slant on a positive story.
 But some people like to read that kind of stuff and that’s what’s so cool about the world we live in – we all have the ability to choose what we want to fill our minds with and what we don’t.

-Keep reading…Find out what happens next: Feeling amazing, scared, overwhelmed and useless
+Next Chapter: 38.
+Feeling amazing, scared, overwhelmed and useless